TLC: Tables, Ladders & Chairs (2011)

 The 2011 TLC: Tables, Ladders & Chairs was the third annual TLC: Tables, Ladders & Chairs professional wrestling pay-per-view (PPV) event produced by WWE.
 It took place on December 18, 2011, at the 1st Mariner Arena in Baltimore, Maryland.
 It was the first TLC held following the discontinuation of the first brand extension in August.

 Eleven matches were contested at the event, ten of which took place live on pay-per-view.
-In the main event, CM Punk defeated The Miz and Alberto Del Rio in a Triple Threat Tables, Ladders, and Chairs match to retain the WWE Championship.
+In the main event, CM Punk defeated The Miz and Alberto Del Rio in a triple threat Tables, Ladders, and Chairs match to retain the WWE Championship.

 The event received 179,000 pay-per-view purchases, which was down from the previous year's 195,000 buys.

 Production

 Background

-TLC: Tables, Ladders & Chairs was an annual gimmick pay-per-view (PPV), produced every December by WWE since 2009—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
-The concept of the show was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
-The 2011 event was the third event under the TLC chronology, and the first since the end of the first brand split in August.
+TLC: Tables, Ladders & Chairs was an annual professional wrestling pay-per-view (PPV) produced every December by WWE since 2009—in April 2011, the promotion ceased going by its full name of World Wrestling Entertainment, with "WWE" becoming an orphaned initialism.
+The concept of the event was based on the primary matches of the card each containing a stipulation using tables, ladders, and chairs as legal weapons, with the main event generally being a Tables, Ladders, and Chairs match.
+The 2011 event was the third TLC, and the first since the end of the first brand split in August.
 It was scheduled to take place on December 18, 2011, at the 1st Mariner Arena in Baltimore, Maryland.